kmsmith137/ch_frb_l1/MANUAL.md

  - Each stream corresponds to a unique (ip_address, udp_port) pair.
    For example, a node with four network interfaces, using a single UDP port on each, would use four streams.
-(Assuming no link bonding!)

  - The beams received by the node must be divided evenly between streams.
    For example, if a node is configured with 16 beams and 2 streams, then